Do you look common on a date? Expert reveals fashion mistakes you could make | ExBulletin

 Men are very simple creatures and less is more when you communicate with them.

-I don’t want you to wear your most complicated, super cool outfit on the first date.
+I don’t want you to wear your most complicated and super cool outfit on the first date.

-I understand you want to show some personality but leave the runway clothes to your girlfriends, they are the ones who will be impressed by these things.
+I understand you want to show some personality but leave the runway clothes to your girlfriends, they are the ones who will be impressed with these things.

 3. Avoid affordable branded bags